google-research/sofima/README.md

 # Overview

-SOFIMA is uses optical flow regularized with an elastic mesh to establish maps between data in different coordinate systems.
+SOFIMA uses optical flow regularized with an elastic mesh to establish maps between data in different coordinate systems.
 Both the [flow estimator](flow_field.py) as well as the [mesh solver](mesh.py) are implemented in [JAX](https://github.com/google/jax) and will automatically take advantage of GPU acceleration if the hardware if available.